A Developer’s Guide to Startup Security: 15 Ways to Secure Your Startup (Part 2)

 Azure Active Directory, GSuite Directory, LDAP, and Workday are options, too.
 If you’re building a user provisioning and deprovisioning system, you’ll need to account for all of them.

 That’s primarily why many developers choose the “buy” option.
-Options include Aquera, which offers connectors for SCIM, connectors for other providers, and a native integration with Okta; and (naturally) WorkOS, which gives you the ability to support SCIM, Okta, Azure, AD, and many other providers with only a few lines of code.
+Options include Aquera, which offers connectors for SCIM, connectors for other providers, and a native integration with Okta; and (naturally) WorkOS, which gives you the ability to support SCIM, Okta, Azure, and many other providers with only a few lines of code.

 Guards against: DDoS